classicemmaeasy/Langchain-Chatbot-App/README.md

 ![Logo](https://av-eks-lekhak.s3.amazonaws.com/media/__sized__/article_images/5_83DdPYD-thumbnail_webp-600x300.webp)

-I will use any llm for the backend, since langchain support any  variety of llm
+I can use any llm for the backend, since langchain support any  variety of llm

 also groq model because it is free